strands-project/strands_perception_people/wheelchair_detector/README.md

 ## Params
-* `laser_topic` default: `\scan` the input laser scan.
+* `laser_topic` default: `/scan` the input laser scan.
 * `wheelchair_detection_topic` default: `/wheelchair_detections` the topics wheelchair detections will be published on.
 * `walker_detection_topic` default: `/walker_detections` the topics walker detections will be published on.
-* `class_agnostic_detection_topic` default: `'/mobility_aid_detections` the topic where both types of mobility aid detections will be published to jointly.
+* `class_agnostic_detection_topic` default: `/mobility_aid_detections` the topic where both types of mobility aid detections will be published to jointly.
-* `threshold` default = `0.5` the detection threshold.
+* `threshold` default: `0.5` the detection threshold.
 This will increase the precision at the cost of recall and vice versa.
-* `use_cudnn`, default = `false` determines if we use cudnn for the convolutions.
+* `use_cudnn`, default: `false` determines if we use cudnn for the convolutions.
 With is faster, but harder to setup. (see dependencies)
 * `network_param_file` no default, the path to the network parameter file.

 ## Dependencies
 * A decent GPU (the ones on our side pcs will do :D)
 * CUDA (tested with 7.5 download here https://developer.nvidia.com/cuda-downloads)
-* CUDNN (HIGHLY RECOMMENDED, but optional.
-You need to register for this. download the archive, put it somewhere and export the correct paths for theano to find http://deeplearning.net/software/theano/library/sandbox/cuda/dnn.html)
+* CUDNN (Recommended, but optional.
+You need to register for this. download the archive, put it somewhere and export the correct paths for theano to find http://deeplearning.net/software/theano/library/sandbox/cuda/dnn.html This might result in a lower power consumption.)

 ## Running the detector